Account settings

 or put-account-setting

-as the root user.
+as the root user or an administrative user.
 Use the

 fargateTaskRetirementWaitPeriod